Mango-New/blokade/README.md

 acts_as_blokade as: :skywire
 ```

-#### Blockadable
+#### Blokadable

-The Blockadable represents the model to which all the permissions will be scoped to.
+The Blokadable represents the model to which all the permissions will be scoped to.
 This could be something
 like a company or a school.
-Blokade requires you to specify the thing which is `blockadable` so that it can
+Blokade requires you to specify the thing which is `blokadable` so that it can
-expect to look for that blockadable_id in the ability file.
+expect to look for that blokadable_id in the ability file.
 For example, if you wanted to limit a users permissions
 to only apply to their own Company, then you would specify the following inside `company.rb`, to invoke Blokade:

 ```ruby